-Montréal-based Lightspeed Commerce beat revenue estimates in fiscal Q4 but fell short of earnings expectations as it completed the first year of a transformation plan to streamline its business.
+Montréal-based Lightspeed Commerce beat revenue estimates in fiscal Q4 but fell short of earnings expectations as it finished the first year of a transformation plan meant to streamline its focus on European hospitality and North American retailers.

 Thursday’s earnings mark the first full year of a three-year plan that Lightspeed outlined a year ago, following a strategic review.

 In line with other software stocks, Lightspeed’s share price has taken a hit this year.
-The stock is down more than 20 percent on the Toronto Stock Exchange since January, trading at $12.35 CAD before market open this morning.
+The stock is down more than 20 percent on the Toronto Stock Exchange since January.

 Lightspeed also posted a net loss of $28.6 million, or $0.20 per share, in its last full quarter.
 That’s much smaller than last year’s $575.9 million, which was mainly due to a significant goodwill writedown triggered by a weak share price.
 Lightspeed ended the quarter with $453.9 million in cash and cash equivalents.